spitstec/laterAndForget/README.md

 #define withpayload

 The payload system is enabled.
 The payload variable is an integer.
-When later() is called the value of payload is stored in the time Queue.
+When later() is called the value of payload is stored in the time queue.
 When after some time the the event function is started the value from the queue is copied back to payload.

 When later() is called earlier references to the same event function are removed from the queue.
 The function alsoLater() works the same as later() but earlier references are not removed.
 Normally there are only 20 positions in the queue so alsoLater() should be used with care.